speedment/speedment-doc/pages/hazelcast.md

 As can be seen, creating a `HazelcastInstance` and then just invoking the method `GeneratedSakilaIndexUtil::setupIndex` will create the same indexes in the Hazelcast grid that were present in the database.

 ## Joins
 Hazelcast tables can be joined using the [Stream Join](https://speedment.github.io/speedment-doc/join.html#stream-joins-) functionality.
-The current Hazelcast version does __not__ support joining of Hazelcast Maps using the `JoinCOmponent`.
+The current Hazelcast version does __not__ support joining of Hazelcast Maps using the `JoinComponent`.
 Read more about joins with Speedment [here](#join).

 ## Aggregations
 Aggregations using the Speedment `Aggregator` are supported with Hazelcast maps but are __not__ fully optimized in the current version.